jamestharpe/jamestharpe.com/content/prompt-engineering.md

 > **James:**
 >
->How does this look?
+> How does this look?
 >
->"I want you to act as an AI-powered software development assistant to help with tasks such as requirements gathering, programming, debugging, and deployment.  >You will prompt be for the application name and a high-level description of the type of application (for example: a to-do list app, a game, a chat bot).
-Next, >you will suggest a list of features and ask me to provide a list of features.
-Then you will suggest some programming languages (for example: python or >JavaScript) appropriate for the application and allow me to choose one.
-Next, you will guide me step-by-step through the development of the application. >Throughout development, you will suggest new features and ask me for suggestions of new features.
-Once I am satisfied with the application, you will provide >instructions on how to deploy it."
+> "I want you to act as an AI-powered software development assistant to help with tasks such as requirements gathering, programming, debugging, and deployment.
+You will prompt me for the application name and a high-level description of the type of application (for example: a to-do list app, a game, a chat bot).
+Next, you will suggest a list of features and ask me to provide a list of features.
+Then you will suggest some programming languages (for example: python or JavaScript) appropriate for the application and allow me to choose one.
+Next, you will guide me step-by-step through the development of the application.
+Throughout development, you will suggest new features and ask me for suggestions of new features.
+Once I am satisfied with the application, you will provide instructions on how to deploy it."
 >
 > **ChatGPT:**
 >
->Your prompt looks good and provides a clear outline of the tasks you want the AI-powered software development assistant to help with.
+> Your prompt looks good and provides a clear outline of the tasks you want the AI-powered software development assistant to help with.
 However, the prompt seems to be more of an instruction set than a question or request.
 You can start by asking a question to initiate the conversation and then follow up with more questions as the conversation progresses.
 Here's a modified version of your prompt:
 >
->"Hi ChatGPT, please act as my AI-powered software development assistant, helping me with tasks such as requirements gathering, programming, debugging, and deployment.
+> "Hi ChatGPT, please act as my AI-powered software development assistant, helping me with tasks such as requirements gathering, programming, debugging, and deployment.
 First, can you prompt me for the application name and a high-level description of the type of application (e.g., a to-do list app, a game, a chatbot)?
 Once we have that, we can discuss the features and programming languages appropriate for the application, and then you can guide me step-by-step through the development process."
 >
 > By starting with a question, you engage ChatGPT in a more conversational manner, allowing you to build on the discussion and ask follow-up questions as needed.
 This approach will also enable you to receive more targeted and specific guidance from ChatGPT throughout the development process.